jeras/TCB/doc/TCB.md

 | `rdy`  | `sub` -> `man` | Handshake ready (can be omitted if there is no backpressure). |

-While the handshake defines the request transfer, the response is is always provided `DLY` clock periods after the handshake transfer.
+While the handshake defines the request transfer, the response is always provided `DLY` clock periods after the handshake transfer.

 | parameter | type           | description |
 |-----------|----------------|-------------|
 | `DLY`     | `int unsigned` | Response delay. |

-### Handshake protocol and signal timing
+### Handshake rules

 Handshake signals shall follow the same basic principles as defined for the AMBA AXI family of protocols:
 - `vld` shell be inactive during reset.